plewis/loradML/README.md

 The first line is straightforward, specifying the name of the sample file to process as the setting `paramfile`.

-The `skip` setting says to skip the first sample (this is just the starting state and is not a valid sample from the posterior distribution).
+The `startsample` setting says to start with the second sample (the first sample in the file is just the starting state and is not a valid sample from the posterior distribution).
+There is a corresponding `endsample` that can be used to specify the last sample included.
+If `startsample` is not specified or is set to 0, the first sample included will be sample 1.
+If `endsample` is not specified or is set to 0, the last sample included will be the final sample in the file.

 I will talk about the settings `trainingfrac` and `coverage` after explaining the `colspec` entries.